William J. Brennan Jr.: Early life and education

 William J. Brennan Jr. was born on April 25, 1906, in Newark, New Jersey, the second of eight children.
 Both his parents, William and Agnes (McDermott) Brennan, were Irish immigrants.
 They met in the United States, although both were originally from County Roscommon in Ireland.
-William Brennan, Sr. had little education and worked as a metal polisher, but rose to a position of leadership, serving as the Commissioner of Public Safety for the city of Newark from 1927 to 1930.
+William Brennan Sr. had little education and worked as a metal polisher, but rose to a position of leadership, serving as the Commissioner of Public Safety for the city of Newark from 1927 to 1930.

 Brennan attended public schools in Newark, and graduated from Barringer High School in 1924.
-He then attended the Wharton School of the University of Pennsylvania, where he graduated cum laude with a degree in economics in 1928.
+He was accepted to Princeton University, but enrolled at the University of Pennsylvania at his father's wishes.
+After spending a year in the College of Arts & Sciences, Brennan transferred to the Wharton School, graduating in 1928 with a Bachelor of Arts in economics, cum laude.
 While there, he joined Delta Tau Delta fraternity.
-Brennan graduated from Harvard Law School near the top of his class in 1931 and was a member of the Harvard Legal Aid Bureau.
+Brennan then attended Harvard Law School, where he was a member of the Harvard Legal Aid Bureau.
+He graduated in 1931 with a Bachelor of Laws ranked near the top of his class.

 When he was 21, Brennan married Marjorie Leonard, whom he had met in high school.
 They eventually had three children: William III, Nancy, and Hugh.

-Early legal career
+Early legal career and military service

 After graduating from Harvard Law School, Brennan entered private practice in his home state of New Jersey, where he practiced labor law at the firm of Pitney Hardin (which would later become Day Pitney).
-During World War II, Brennan was commissioned in the Army as a major in March 1942, and left as a colonel in 1945.
-He did legal work for the ordnance division.
+During World War II, Brennan was commissioned in the Army as a major in March 1942, and left as a colonel in 1946.
+He did legal work for the ordnance division and earned the Legion of Merit Award.
+In early 1946, he served as a staff member of the United States Undersecretary of War.
+Later that year, he returned to Pitney Hardin and continued his practice for the next three years.
+His partners added his name to the firm shortly after his return.

 In 1949, Brennan was appointed to the Superior Court (a trial court) by Governor of New Jersey Alfred E. Driscoll.
 In 1951, Driscoll appointed him to the Supreme Court of New Jersey.